 Stick to a medicine schedule.
 An older child may find it easier to remember to take

 medicine by using a pillbox or chart for a day's or week's worth of medicine.

-Ask your doctor whether the dose of medicine can be adjusted so your child can
+Ask your doctor if the dosage can be adjusted so your child can

-take it at times that are most convenient and will not make him or her feel
+take it at times that are most convenient and won't make him or her feel

 "different."
 To avoid stomach upset, you can also give nonsteroidal